 The wildly popular participatory sport of obstacle course racing (aka OCR) threw a curve ball at millions of athletes and coaches.
 Before OCR came along millions enjoyed participatory sports like road and trail running, triathlons, and various others.
-OCR jumps on the scene full force in 2011 and becomes popular to millions across the globe while also creating the need to place a big emphasis on full body functional strength training.
+In 2011, OCR jumps on the scene full force and becomes popular to millions across the globe while also creating the need to place a big emphasis on full body functional strength training.
 People have fallen in love with the sport, but they also find themselves wanting to learn how to conquer the obstacles that have been causing them failure.

 One very specific area of training has provided the biggest obstacle conquering gains.
 I’m speaking of grip and pull strength and grip and pull strength endurance.
 This is the single most important training area when it comes to tackling more and eventually all obstacles out on course.